AincradOT/platform/docs/golden-path.md

 GCP is not objectively better than AWS or Azure in all cases.
 It is a good fit here because:

 * GCS is a simple and inexpensive Terraform state backend
-* state locking and versioning are built in without extra components
+* State versioning is built-in; state locking requires coordination (acceptable for sequential small team workflows)
 * Secret Manager integrates cleanly with Terraform, CI and Ansible
-* Workload Identity Federation with GitHub Actions avoids long lived service account keys
+* Service account keys for CI are simpler than Workload Identity Federation for small teams
-* the organisation and project model is relatively simple for small teams
+* The organisation and project model is relatively simple for small teams
-* the idle cost of a minimal organisation, projects and state bucket is low
+* The idle cost of a minimal organisation, projects and state bucket is low

 GitHub is used because: